imrancse94/golang-microservice-quick-start/README.md

-# Route Based Golang quick start for microservice
+# Route Based Golang quick start for microservice as rest api